top of page

 About

-Sarah has been published in Sydney Review of Books, Journal of Continental Philosophy, Logos: Journal of the World Publishing Community, International Journal of Intercultural Studies (forthcoming) and Colloquium (ANZATS), as well as having published two works of fiction: She, Tenacity and The Fault Lines Founding Liberty.
-She also produces and hosts the podcast, "The Audiobook Reader's Review".
+Sarah also has two published works of fiction: She, Tenacity and The Fault Lines Founding Liberty.
+She produces and hosts the podcast, "The Audiobook Reader's Review".

 Member of: